1- A DISTURBING DRAWING

 “Yes,” said Mr. Clift.
 “And I know you’re really into the medieval time period.”

 “Yeah!”
 Jake said.
 “Did you know, medieval peoples believed in all sorts of magical things because at that time, there was no scientific way to explain them!
 They thought manatees were mermaids who tricked sailors into going into the ocean where they would drag them under the water and kill them!
-They thought mice spontaneously grew from grain sacks people left on the ground.
+They thought mice grew spontaneously from grain sacks people left on the ground.
 They had all kinds of superstitions about monsters and dragons and even people with supernatural abilities.
-Like that some people, who they would think of as wizards or sorcerers, could possess animals’ minds and make them do whatever they wanted, and they could even control other people!
+Like that some people, who they would think of as wizards or sorcerers, could possess animals’ minds, and make them do whatever they wanted, and they could even control other people!
 Did you know—” Jake stopped abruptly when he finally noticed the little purple card Mr. Clift was holding up in front of him.

 “Oh… um, sorry, Mr. Clift.”
 The heat flared back up in Jake’s ears.